redboltz/mqtt-broker-tokio/README.md

   - The underlying mqtt-endpoint-tokio library handles topic alias assignment and mapping automatically
   - Works in conjunction with `--mqtt-topic-alias-maximum` for bidirectional topic alias support

+- **`--mqtt-server-keep-alive`**: Override client's Keep Alive value
+  - When set, the broker ignores the client's Keep Alive value in CONNECT and uses this value instead
+  - The server sends this value via the `Server Keep Alive` property in CONNACK (MQTT v5.0 only)
+  - Valid values: 0-65535 (default: None - use client's Keep Alive)
+  - When None, the broker uses the client's Keep Alive value and doesn't send the Server Keep Alive property
+  - Useful for enforcing uniform Keep Alive intervals across all clients

 ### Example Usage

 ```bash